dotnet/AspNetCore.Docs/aspnetcore/security/authentication/facebook-logins.md

 ## Next steps

 * This article showed how you can authenticate with Facebook.
-You can follow a similar approach to authenticate with Microsoft Account, Twitter, Google and other providers.
+You can follow a similar approach to authenticate with [Microsoft Account](microsoft-logins.md), [Twitter](twitter-logins.md), [Google](google-logins.md) and other providers.

-* Once you publish your Web site to Azure Web App, you should reset the AppSecret in the Facebook developer portal.
+* Once you publish your Web site to Azure Web App, you should reset the *AppSecret* in the Facebook developer portal.

-* Set the Facebook AppId and AppSecret as application setting in the Azure Web App portal.
+* Set the *Authentication:Facebook:AppId* and Authentication:Facebook:AppSecret as application setting in the Azure Web App portal.
 The configuration system is setup to read keys from environment variables.